CONCEPT ANALYSIS

 Overview

-Dr. Yuki Tanaka developed the Sleeper Classification System after the Opening Authority's first fifty bunker openings produced outcomes that were, in her words, "distressingly sortable."
+developed the Sleeper Classification System after the Opening Authority's first fifty bunker openings produced outcomes that were, in her words, "distressingly sortable."

 Five categories.
 The first four describe a gradient from cooperation to death.
 The fifth describes something else.

-Category 1 โ€” Functional Integration (31%): Population healthy, social structures intact, culture close enough to Sprawl norms that integration proceeds without major incident.
+Category 1 โ€” Functional Integration (31%): healthy, social structures intact, culture close enough to Sprawl norms that integration proceeds without major incident.
 These bunkers are cited in Opening Authority recruitment materials.
 They are not cited in proportion to their frequency.

-Category 2 โ€” Stable Divergence (27%): Population alive and organized, but the culture that developed in isolation has drifted far enough from Sprawl norms that the residents don't want what's being offered.
-Bunker 7741 โ€” the Silent City โ€” developed its own language, its own social architecture, and a collective position on integration that can be summarized as "no." The Opening Authority classifies this as stable.
+Category 2 โ€” Stable Divergence (27%): alive and organized, but the culture that developed in isolation has drifted far enough from Sprawl norms that the residents don't want what's being offered.
+Bunker 7741 โ€” the โ€” developed its own language, its own social architecture, and a collective position on integration that can be summarized as "no." The Opening Authority classifies this as stable.
 The residents classify the Opening Authority as irrelevant.

-Category 3 โ€” Collapsed Order (18%): Social structure failed during isolation.
+Category 3 โ€” Collapsed Order (18%): structure failed during isolation.
 Violence, authoritarianism, or both.
 The opening teams arrive to find populations organized around power rather than cooperation.
-Bunker 12-Echo began as Category 3 and transitioned to Category 4 when the atmospheric systems failed three weeks after the collapse.
+Bunker 12- began as Category 3 and transitioned to Category 4 when the atmospheric systems failed three weeks after the collapse.
 The Opening Authority's incident report lists cause of death as "infrastructure failure."
 The infrastructure failed because someone used the atmospheric processor housing as a barricade.

 Category 4 โ€” System Failure (12%): Everyone is dead.
 Mechanical failure, resource depletion, cascading system collapse.
 The bunker worked until it didn't.
 Opening teams for Category 4 bunkers carry body bags and atmospheric sensors.
 They do not carry food.